joboyx/bf-client/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
+After running the client, it will automatically update when you make changes to the code.
+Keep in mind that it has to rebuild entirely every time you change something.

+### Server connection
+At the moment, the Bunnyfap server is not open source, and therefore you will not be able to run your own instance yet.
+We are currently in the process of open sourcing it.
+For the momemt, you will have to connect directly to the main server, while we are still working on deploying a test server.
+The client will connect to the production server by default.

 ### Documentation
 Documentation is written using [Vuese](https://vuese.org/) and can be viewed by running the following command: